Malaysians of Indonesian descent: Minangkabau

 The Negeri Sembilan people follow the Adat Perpatih customs and traditions, which involves inheritance based on matrilineal lineage; clan lineage is also determined by matrilineal descent.

 The population census in Malaysia does not categorise Minangkabau as a separate ethnic group, but is generally classified as Malay.
 However, based on estimates, there are around 989,000 Minangkabau people living in Malaysia.
 Although accounting for less than 5% of Malaysia's population, their presence has contributed significantly to the development of this country.
 Before independence, there were many Minangkabau people in Malaysia who took part and held significant influence.
 They were mostly traders, clerics, and politicians.
 Long before the arrival of the British to Penang, there were already many Minang businessmen who traded on the island.
 Datuk Jannaton, Nakhoda Intan, dan Nakhoda Kecil are some of the cross-strait entrepreneurs based in Penang.
 In the 19th century, Muhammad Saleh Al-Minankabawi became the mufti of the Perak Kingdom and Uthman bin Abdullah became the first qadi in Kuala Lumpur.
 In addition, Mohamed Taib bin Haji Abdul Samad, who has a fairly large business, became an explorer in the Chow Kit area in Kuala Lumpur.
 In the mid-20th century, many Minangkabau figures became politicians at the same time.
 Some of them are Abdullah C.D., Ahmad Boestamam, Burhanuddin al-Hilmi, Shamsiah Fakeh, and Mokhtaruddin Lasso.

 After independence, many important Malaysian figures and public figures were of Minangkabau descent.
-These include Sheikh Muszaphar Shukor, Malaysia's first spaceman, Rais Yatim, the longest serving government minister, U-Wei bin Haji Saari, one of Malaysia's acclaimed directors, entrepreneur Kamarudin Meranun, and Saiful Bahri, the composer of Malaysia's national anthem, "Negaraku".
+These include Sheikh Muszaphar Shukor, Malaysia's first spaceman, Rafidah Aziz, the longest serving government minister, U-Wei Haji Saari, one of Malaysia's acclaimed directors, entrepreneur Kamarudin Meranun, and Saiful Bahri, the composer of Malaysia's national anthem, "Negaraku".